-Tom Murphy VII Today's iPhone 4 line is in the wide, unfortunate interval between convenient and epic. almost 8 years ago · Comment
+Tom Murphy VII Today's iPhone 4 line is in the wide, unfortunate interval between convenient and epic.
+8 years ago · Comment

 Tom Murphy VII 28X bus broke down in Crafton because we couldn't stop the beeping caused by the antifreeze leak.
 Port Authority road ops fixed it by pouring a lot of new antifreeze from a huge Dennis The Menace-era tin can.
 He is trailing the bus now.
-Next we will try a "top kill" procedure. almost 8 years ago · Comment
+Next we will try a "top kill" procedure.
+8 years ago · Comment

-Tom Murphy VII is in seat 9A for all four of his flights this weekend, which appears to be a self-inflicted practical joke from months ago. almost 8 years ago · Comment
+Tom Murphy VII is in seat 9A for all four of his flights this weekend, which appears to be a self-inflicted practical joke from months ago.
+8 years ago · Comment

-Tom Murphy VII I took the day off and got up early so that I could program all day for the ICFP contest [question mark indicating dubious move?, or exclamation mark indicating awesome!] almost 8 years ago · Comment
+Tom Murphy VII I took the day off and got up early so that I could program all day for the ICFP contest [question mark indicating dubious move?, or exclamation mark indicating awesome!]
+8 years ago · Comment

 p e r s o n a l